-At Taling Chan you can enjoy a tasty seafood lunch while sitting on the floor with locals, ride a longtail boat around the nearby khlongs, do a bit of shopping and heaps of food tasting.
+At Taling Chan you can enjoy a tasty seafood lunch while sitting on the floor with locals, ride a longtail boat around the nearby canals (khlongs), do a bit of shopping, and feast on an array of foods.
 You can even get a foot massage under the trees for only 200 baht!
-Ask us about a trip to Taling Chan Floating Market and enjoy it while it still feels ‘local’ with your very own local guide!
+Ask us about a trip to Taling Chan Floating Market and enjoy it while it still feels ‘local’ with your very own local guide.

-Once past a small bridge, you can’t miss all the wooden boats moored alongside restaurants full of fruit, souvenirs, clothing and food.
-Most of these small restaurants are cooking huge prawns on small barbecues along with blue crabs and large fish, while others prepare the famous Som Tum for the diners sitting at the traditional wooden platforms and low tables.
+On the riverbank you’ll see wooden boats moored alongside restaurants full of fruit, souvenirs, clothing and food.
+Most of these small restaurants are cooking huge prawns on small barbecues along with blue crabs and large fish, while others prepare the famous Som Tum (papaya salad) for the diners sitting at the traditional wooden platforms and low tables.

-Surprisingly, while the cooks are grilling fish on their little boats, hundreds of huge catfish permanently swarm the waters of the canal and tourists love to feed them colourful pellets.
-To add to the atmosphere, a group of Thai traditional musicians play during the day.
+While the cooks are grilling fish on their little boats, hundreds of huge catfish permanently swarm the waters of the canal waiting for visitors to toss colorful food pellets to them.
+To add to the market’s atmosphere, a group of Thai traditional musicians play during the day.

-The incessant stream of longtail boats add a local feel and you can ride on one for a quick tour around the neighbouring khlongs.
-It’s a fun addition to your daytrip as you’ll pass by temples and see local people living by the water, maybe you’ll spot one or two giant monitor lizards that can be spotted swimmingly lazily through the water or sunning themselves on the riverbank.
+The constant stream of longtail boats adds a local feel to the market.
+You can ride on one of these boats for a quick tour around the neighboring canals (khlongs).
+A longtail boat ride is a fun addition to your day trip as you’ll pass by temples and see local people living by the waterways.
+These canals are also home to giant monitor lizards that can be spotted swimmingly lazily through the water or sunning themselves on the riverbank.

 Things to see and do at Taling Chan Floating Market

-Fresh fish, snacks on sticks, snacks on grills, quail eggs (a common street food), grilled shrimp, crabs, cockles, and even salt crusted sea bass with their mouths stuffed full of lemongrass are some of the irresistible savoury snacks you’ll find here.
+- The food! – Fresh fish, grilled snacks on sticks, quail eggs (a common street food), grilled shrimp, crabs, cockles, and even salt crusted sea bass with their mouths stuffed full of lemongrass are some of the irresistible snacks you’ll find here.
 A huge range of delectable desserts are on offer like crispy sweet cream crepes and caramel rice cake desserts.
-Don’t forget the awesome fruits like rambutan, and of course there’s durian.
-Along with beers and drinks, Taling Chan Floating Market is a foodies paradise!
+Don’t forget the awesome fruits like rambutan, and of course there is durian.
+Along with beers and drinks, Taling Chan Floating Market is a foodies paradise.

-You could begin your own tropical garden paradise from here if only you could take them home!
+- Plants! – You could begin your own tropical garden paradise from here if only you could take them home.

-- You’ll find pre-planned longtail boat trips that run all the way here from Saphin Taksin BTS Station.
+- Longtail boat trips that run all the way here from Saphin Taksin BTS Station.